Skip to content

 Learn more on whether you should rent or buy a furnace.

-A unit that runs efficiently can also help save money on energy bills.
+A unit that runs efficiently could also help save money on energy bills.
 Try these tips to help your furnace run at its most efficient level:

 • Keep your thermostat at a constant temperature